Ruth Stout: Early and mid-life

 Ruth Imogen Stout was born June 14, 1884, in Girard, Kansas, the fifth child of Quaker parents John Wallace Stout and Lucetta Elizabeth Todhunter Stout.
 Her younger brother Rex Stout, also an author, was famous for the Nero Wolfe detective stories.

-She later claimed to accompany Carrie A. Nation in a 'joint hatchetation' where the saloon was smashed up as a protest against public sale of alcohol.
-Nation was arrested, but Ruth Stout, a 16 year old was not, though doing more damage.
-Later, on March 9, 1965, she went on I've Got a Secret to elaborate on the account.
+At age 16 Stout accompanied temperance activist Carrie Nation in a 'joint hatchetation', smashing the windows of a Topeka bar to protest against the public sale of alcohol.
+Nation was arrested but Stout was ignored by the police and proceeded to deal more damage.

 Stout moved to New York when she was 18 and was employed at various times as a baby nurse, a bookkeeper, a secretary, a business manager, and a factory worker.
 She was a lecturer and coordinated lectures and debates, and she owned a small tea shop in Greenwich Village and worked for a fake mind-reading act.

 In 1923, she accompanied fellow Quakers to Russia to assist in famine relief.
 She married Fred Rossiter in June 1929 at age 45.
 Rossiter, the son of an American businessman, was born in Germany in 1882.
 His family relocated to New York City in 1894.
 In March 1930, the couple moved to a 55 acre farm in Poverty Hollow, Redding Ridge, on the outskirts of Redding, Connecticut.
 Rossiter, a Columbia-trained psychologist, followed his passion for wood turning and subsequently became known for his wooden bowls.
 Stout decided to try her luck at gardening, and in the spring of 1930, she planted her first garden.